superdesk/web-publisher/docs/manual/getting_started/superdesk-superdesk-publisher-setup.rst

     php app/check.php

-If all is fine, you should see a message ``Your system is ready to run Symfony projects on your screen.``
+If everything is in order, you should see this message: ``Your system is ready to run Symfony projects on your screen.``

 4. Create the Database and Update the Schema
 --------------------------------------------